FirelyTeam/spark/README.md

 ## Versions

 #### R4
-Source code can be found in the branch **r4/master**.
+Source code can be found in the branch **master**.
 This is the version of Spark running at https://spark.incendi.no FHIR Endpoint: https://spark.incendi.no/fhir

 #### STU3
-Source code can be found in the branch **stu3/master**, we try to keep up-to-date with the STU3 version of FHIR.
+Source code can be found in the branch **master**, we try to keep up-to-date with the STU3 version of FHIR.
 This is the version of Spark running at https://spark-stu3.incendi.no FHIR Endpoint: https://spark-stu3.incendi.no/fhir

 #### DSTU2
 DSTU2 is no longer maintained by this project.
-The source code can be found in the branch **master**.
+The source code can be found in the branch **dstu2/master**.

 #### DSTU1
 DSTU1 is no longer maintained by this project.
 The source code can be found in the branch **dstu1/master**.